 How to Knit Like a Pro: Beginner Knitting Instructions

-So you’ve decided you want to learn to knit!
+So, you’ve decided to learn how to knit!
 Congratulations; I think you’ve made a great choice.
 Knitting is a centuries-old craft, mostly practiced out of necessity; if you wanted socks or a sweater, you had to knit it yourself.

 Today, knitting is much more of a hobby, although I think it’s an art form, and some might say it becomes an obsession!

 When learning how to knit, it can seem overwhelming to look at all the yarn and patterns out there.
 But don’t let it get to you — even the most accomplished knitter was once a beginner.
 Now let’s learn how to start knitting!

 If you are looking for the ultimate guide for beginners and experienced knitters alike, look no further than the best-selling resource The Knitter’s Companion.
 Covering all your knitting basics including knit stitches and techniques, this eBook will help every knitter learn to knit with success.
 And that’s not all!
 Also included is a helpful DVD of techniques demonstrated by Vicki Square.
 From slip knots to various cast-ons and much more, this is sure to be a resource you turn to again and again.
 Order the book+DVD or instantly download The Knitter’s Companion today.

 “Casting on” is the name for the technique used to get the first row of stitches on the needle, essential in starting knitting.
 There are several methods of casting on, but the one that we’re going to learn here is called the “long-tail cast-on.”
 It’s a versatile and sturdy cast-on that you can use for most projects.